CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Three implementations of the *scan* algorithm were used for experimentation:

 1. The CPU implementation of the scan algorithm.
-The "ground truth".
 2. The "Naive" GPU implementation of the scan algorithm, as presented in *"Data Parallel Algorithms" by Hillis and Steele (1986)*
 3. A "Work-Efficient" GPU implementation of the scan algorithm, as presented in *"Prefix Sums and Their Applications." by Belloch (1990)*